It’s one of the most common questions we get. “How often and how long should I water my lawn?”

 Watch for run-off.
 Clay soil needs more time to absorb water.
 You may need to turn off the sprinkler intermittently to give the water a chance to soak into the ground.

-According to the University of Georgia (UGA) Extension Service, 50 percent more water is lost to evaporation from wind and heat when watering midday as opposed to watering at night.
+According to the UGA Extension Service, 50 percent more water is lost to evaporation from wind and heat when watering midday.
 Temperature and wind speeds are often lowest just before sunrise, making it the optimal time for irrigating.

-Research shows that watering at night before the dew forms, or in the morning after the dew has already dried, makes your lawn more susceptible to disease.
-Water just before sunrise while the grass is wet with dew to deter diseases.
+Research also shows that watering just before sunrise while the grass is still wet with dew helps ward off common lawn diseases.
 Of course the time for sunrise changes continually, so check sunrise times every two or three weeks and adjust your watering timers accordingly.

-Thatch, a build-up of dead grass between the green grass blades and the soil, and fertilizer are two additional factors that affect a lawn’s water requirements.
-Subscribe to our blog below for upcoming posts exploring best practices for fertilizing and tips for de-thatching.
-Meanwhile, if you have questions, our certified grass experts are always happy to help.
-You can reach them at 770.832.8606 or info@NGTurf.com.
+Thatch, a build-up of dead grass between the green grass blades and the soil, and frequent fertilizing are two additional factors that can increase a lawn’s water requirements.

 New grass needs more water than existing lawns.
 If you install sod, stop between pallets to water the freshly laid grass to keep it moist.
 Damage can be done if you wait until the project is finished to start watering.

 In the summer, newly installed sod may require a deep soaking twice per day, once in the morning and once in the evening.
 Once the lawn is established, usually in two to three weeks, you can follow watering guidelines for existing lawns.